MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 ## Usage logs for the Azure Information Protection client and RMS client

-When labels and protection is applied to documents and emails, email addresses and IP addresses can be stored in log files on a user's computer in the following locations:
+When labels and protection are applied to documents and emails, email addresses and IP addresses can be stored in log files on a user's computer in the following locations:

 - For the Azure Information Protection client: %localappdata%\Microsoft\MSIP\Logs